-The Acting Director, Francis Asumadu, stressed that the programme is to serve as an alternative means to pursue higher learning without going through structured stages as is typical of the formal educational system.
+The Executive Director, Francis Asumadu, stressed that the programme is to serve as an alternative means to pursue higher learning without going through structured stages as is typical of the formal educational system.

 “The formal education is so structured such that it takes few people to jump from say like six to JHS; it is difficult to make it into SHS when you haven’t been through the primary education.

-“The new system comes to provide an alternative system where without a stage one can still pursue other levels of education to achieve the results he seeks” the acting Director said.
+“The new system comes to provide an alternative system where without a stage one can still pursue other levels of education to achieve the results he seeks” the Executive Director said.

 Touching on the various levels of education, he noted that for the basic education, children who may not have had formal education before would be taught in their mother tongue and their performance would determine what stage they will be placed−whether class 3 or 4−to continue their basic education.